TiagoVentura/UMD_workshop_Rpackages/README.md

 # UMD_workshop_Rpackages
 This repository contains the files I used in the GSA Methods Workshop I thought on Writing R Packages.
+The workshop happened on March 25

+The folder has two files:

+- The R code where I show some review of functional programming and then how to write packages

+- The html file for the presentation used during the workshop.